Bauer won’t pitch again this season, leave extended by MLB

-Major League Baseball and the players’ association extended his paid administrative leave Friday through the end of the World Series.
+Major League Baseball and the players’ association extended his administrative leave through the end of the World Series on Friday.

-Bauer was placed on seven days’ paid leave July 2 under the union and MLB’s joint domestic violence and sexual assault policy after a Southern California woman said he choked her into unconsciousness, punched her repeatedly and had anal sex with her without her consent during two sexual encounters earlier this year.
+Bauer was placed on seven days’ paid leave July 2 under the joint domestic violence, sexual assault and child abuse policy adopted by MLB and the players’ union after a Southern California woman said he choked her into unconsciousness, punched her repeatedly and had anal sex with her without her consent during two sexual encounters earlier this year.
 MLB and the union have since agreed to several extensions.

 The decision to extend the leave through the rest of the season had been expected, given that Bauer had not pitched since June 29 and was running out of time to get back in shape to return to the mound while games remained.
 The regular season is scheduled to end Oct.
 3 and the minimum ramp-up time for pitchers is generally regarded as three weeks.

-Bauer’s representatives issued a statement saying he had agreed to extend his administrative leave through the playoffs ”in a measure of good faith and in an effort to minimize any distraction to the Dodgers organization and his teammates.”

-”He continues to cooperate with the MLB investigation and refute the baseless allegations against him,” the statement said. ”Again, by definition administrative leave is neither a disciplinary action nor does it in any way reflect a finding in the league’s investigation.”

-The Pasadena Police Department last month delivered the results of its own three-month investigation into the woman’s allegations to the Los Angeles County district attorney’s office and the case is under review.
-The move came a week after Judge Dianna Gould-Saltman of Los Angeles Superior Court denied the 27-year-old San Diego woman’s request for a restraining order against Bauer.
+The Pasadena Police Department last week delivered the results of their three-month investigation into the woman’s allegations to the Los Angeles County district attorney’s office and the case is under review.
+Judge Dianna Gould-Saltman of the Superior Court of Los Angeles County denied the 27-year-old San Diego woman’s request for a restraining order against Bauer.

-In denying the civil domestic violence restraining order after a four-day hearing, Gould-Saltman said that according to the woman’s testimony, Bauer honored her boundaries when she set them.
-The judge said Bauer couldn’t know the boundaries the woman didn’t express to him.

-The judge noted that in the woman’s communications with Bauer, the woman ”was not ambiguous about wanting rough sex in the parties’ first encounter, and wanting rougher sex in the second encounter.”

 Bauer has said through representatives that everything that happened between the two was “wholly consensual” in the nights they spent together in April and May at his Pasadena home.